-One of the beauties of ARP aluminium guttering is that it requires virtually zero maintenance: in fact we generally just recommend that you wipe it down with soapy water but should we get struck by big storms this winter, we take a look at just a few of the things you need to be doing to give your guttering a fighting chance of withstanding the next storm that hits and avoid the need for a gutter repair.
+One of the beauties of ARP aluminium guttering is that it requires virtually zero maintenance: in fact, we generally recommend that you wipe it down with soapy water, but should we get struck by big storms this winter, we take a look at just a few of the things you need to be doing to give your guttering a fighting chance of withstanding the next storm that hits and avoid the need for a gutter repair.

-Blocked gutters might be easy to spot – maybe water pouring from the gutter during heavy rain or dark marks on the external wall.
-But you should also look out for damp patches on internal walls as these too could be due to leaking or blocked and broken gutters or downpipes.
+Blocked gutters might be easy to spot – water pouring from the gutter during heavy rain or dark marks on the external wall.
+Look out for damp patches on internal walls, as these could be due to leaking or blocked and broken gutters or downpipes.

 Another symptom of blocked plastic guttering is the dreaded sag.
-Debris build up and the water collecting behind it can place too much stress on plastic gutters causing them to sag and putting undue pressure on brackets and fixings.
+Debris buildup and the water collecting behind it can place too much stress on plastic gutters causing them to sag and putting undue pressure on brackets and fixings.

 While you are up checking out your guttering, have a look at those brackets and connectors to make sure they are still secure.
-Ensure that none of the seals between gutters and fittings have become dislodged, leaving gaps that could lead to leaks.
+Ensure that none of the seals between gutters and fittings has become dislodged, leaving gaps that could lead to leaks.

-Because Mustang is made on site, to the exact measurements of the job, there are no joints which means no leaks and no unsightly connectors for perfect, reliable, watertight guttering every time.
+Because Mustang is made on-site to the exact measurements of the job, there are no joints which means no leaks and no unsightly connectors for perfect, reliable, watertight guttering every time.